 One of the most significant skills you can hone while in college is the ability to write and speak professionally, purposefully, and with precision.
 A career in this field can be found through work in advertising, marketing, freelance reporting, media relations, publicity, website development, and much more.

 Much like government work, the business world offers a wide variety of opportunities for liberal arts majors.
-You can find work in companies large and small doing anything from sales of insurance (State Farm) or athletic apparel (Nike) to marketing for major corporations (Pepsi) or clothing stores (Kohl’s).
+You can find work in companies large and small doing anything from marketing for Target to sales of athletic apparel for Nike, or working at major corporations like Pepsi or clothing stores like Free People and Anthropologie.
 Many of these opportunities depend on internship work and general work experience.
-If you’ve worked retail or customer services jobs, you have a clear idea of what the general public needs or wants; these experiences provide a foundation for a career if you let them.
+If you’ve worked retail or customer services jobs, you have an idea of what the general public needs or wants; these experiences provide a foundation for a career if you let them.
 The search for this kind of work can be a little more time-consuming, but there are opportunities in Madison and just about every other major city you can think of.